MattiDoubleU/WSAA/Project/README.md

 This is the project for the 2025 Web Services and Applications (WSAA) module.
 A description of the project can be found [here](https://vlegalwaymayo.atu.ie/pluginfile.php/1496651/mod_resource/content/15/WSAA%20Project%20Description.pdf).

+This web application enables users to track expenses across various categories.
+Entered data is stored in a SQL database (expenses.sql), and a Flask server API (WSAAProject.py) facilitates CRUD (Create, Read, Update, Delete) operations, allowing users to manage their past expenses through an AJAX-powered interface.

 **1. Repository Structure:**

 - a.
 Readme: README.md
 - b.
+CreateDb.py
-- c.
+- c. createtable.py
 - d.

-Initially, I was going to do a project on aviation but struggled to find usable datasets that were free of charge.
-[Cirium.com](www.cirium.com), the world's most trusted source of aviation analytics for example provides top notch datasets, unfortunately none of them available for simple download.
-Same goes for [Iata](www.iata.org), International Air Transport Association or [CH-Aviation](https://www.ch-aviation.com), a subscription-based platform that provides accurate and reliable data and news on operators, aircraft, airports, and more.
+WSAAProject.py

 **2. Project challenges:**

+I have encountered CORS restrictions in my browers and spent a long while on trying to find a workaround.

 **3. Database:**